anumohan10/anumohan10/README.md

 - [LinkedIn](https://www.linkedin.com/in/anusree-mohanan/)

-I'm transitioning from data engineering to roles in data analytics and product management.
+I'm transitioning from data engineering to roles in product management.
 I'm currently seeking Summer 2024 internships in the United States, where I can bring my data prowess and passion for product development to a dynamic team.